zikrnet/LITA_Class/README.md

 # NAVIGATING THE DIGITAL ECONOMY:OPPORTUNITIES FOR LADIES IN AFRICA

-## Project Title: BASICS OF DATA ANALLYSIS
+## Project Title: BASICS OF DATA ANALYSIS

 ## AGENDA